 - If you are a visitor to the Website, please see the section "Website Privacy" below for a comprehensive description of our data processing practices with respect to your data.

 - If you are an end user of the Products (“End User”), please see the section "End User Privacy" below for information on our data processing practices with respect to your data.

 - If you are a resident of any European Union Member State, please also see our Privacy Shield Policy for a comprehensive description of our data processing practices with respect to data about you in reference to the EU-U.S. Privacy Shield Framework.
 We refer to data relating to you as an identifiable individual as "EU Personal Data."

 The paragraphs in this section describe how we use and disseminate information collected about visitors of the Website.
 It does not cover any other data processing activities.

 If You Don't Volunteer Any Personal Data, We Won't Collect Any through the Website

 Your Use of the Website Implies Consent

 Your use of the Website signifies your acceptance of this Policy.
-If you do not agree or are not comfortable with anything described in this Policy, your remedies are to discontinue your use of the Website.
+If you do not agree or are not comfortable with anything described in this Policy, your sole remedies are to either not access the Website or to discontinue your use of the Website.